Take a bite out of crime — not Apple.

 Even though the agency agreements are vertical, the DOJ is treating the them as though they were horizontal.
 The characterization makes a legal difference.
 On the one hand, courts review agreements (and conspiracies) among horizontal competitors to fix prices under the per se illegal standard.
 Once the agreement is proved, it is deemed illegal, regardless of its potential pro-competitive benefits or the market power of the competitors.
 On the other hand, courts review vertical resale price maintenance agreements among a manufacturer and a retailer, for example, under the rule of reason.
 Under this test, the court weighs the pro-competitive benefits of the agreement with its anti-competitive effects.
 Because the agency agreements are more akin to resale price maintenance contracts, they should likely be judged under the rule of reason, which makes the DOJ’s case tougher.

 But regardless of which way the court ends up characterizing the relationship between the publishers and Apple, it seems at the very least that the DOJ should have investigated King Kong — that is, Amazon — for potential predatory pricing, too.
 Pricing below cost is unlawful if “it is part of a strategy to eliminate competitors, and when that strategy has a dangerous probability of creating a monopoly for the discounting firm so that it can raise prices far into the future and recoup its losses.”
 This sounds very similar to what King Kong has been doing by selling major titles below cost through its Kindle device, which currently occupies roughly 90% of the distribution market for e-books.
 It seems that publishers felt the only way to fight back was to agree to Apple’s agency agreements, which it demands of all content providers, so that the publishers could then withhold titles from Amazon unless it agreed to the same pricing structure they gave to Apple.
+Ok, can i purchase urispas price in a trusted pharmacy.

 In the end, it might have been wrong for Godzilla to blow fire into King Kong’s face.
 But then it might have been wrong for King Kong to throw acid into Godzilla’s eyes.
 Either both sides should be scrutinized for their potential wrongs, or the referee — the DOJ — should stay out of the match and let the market decide who to favor.